meyerjere/Collatz/README.md

 # Collatz
-This program runs the collatz function
+This program runs the collatz function from Automate the Boring Stuff with Python by Al Sweigart.